-A prenuptial agreement is a legal contract entered into by a couple before they get married or enter a civil partnership.
+A prenuptial agreement is a contract entered into by a couple before they get married or enter a civil partnership.
 It establishes the rights, obligations, and division of assets in the event of a divorce, separation, or death.
 Prenups also help make sure both spouses are on the same page by agreeing to a variety of different topics, such as taxes, bank accounts, future goals, children, death, divorce, and much more.
+Prenups serve as practical tools to protect individual financial interests and they also provide an emotional aspect: spousal alignment and expectation setting.

 Benefits of a prenup for farmers